 - Certain Memory Modules and Components Thereof (337-TA-1089) – Represented Netlist, Inc. as complainant before the ITC against Korean-based memory company SK Hynix.
 The matter involved patents related to server memory module products, including technology that is essential to certain JEDEC memory standards.
 Following oral hearing in October 2019, the Administrative Law Judge issued an Initial Determination finding infringement of one of Netlist’s patents and recommended a limited exclusion order be issued.

 - Netlist Inc. v.
 SK hynix Inc., et al. (CDCA 8:16-cv-1605; 8:17-cv-01030): Represent plaintiff Netlist, Inc., a California memory module company, in asserting eight patents against the Korean-based memory giant SK hynix.
-The technology claimed by the asserted patents is essential to the JEDEC DDR4 RDIMM and LRDIMM standards, which are implemented by the accused products.
-The defendants are asserting novel RAND defenses, as well as in co-pending cases involving the same patents in the International Trade Commission.
+The technology claimed by the asserted patents is essential to the JEDEC DDR4 RDIMM and LRDIMM standards.

 - Certain Graphics Systems, Components Thereof, and Consumer Products Containing the Same (337-TA-1044) - Represented Advanced Micro Devices (AMD) as complainant in the ITC asserting patents covering graphics processing technology employed by smart devices such as televisions and handsets.
 Respondents include LG Electronics, VIZIO, MediaTek, and Sigma Designs, Inc. (SDI).
 Achieved settlement with LG prior to the conclusion of expert discovery.
 Following the evidentiary hearing, the presiding ALJ issued an initial determination finding a violation of Section 337 and recommending the imposition of an exclusion order against the remaining Respondents’ accused products.
 The ITC affirmed the ALJ’s finding of a violation on August 22, 2018.
 As a result, the Commission issued orders banning the importation of products made by VIZIO, MediaTek, and SDI and cease and desist orders against VIZIO and SDI.